SangTheInnovator/CI-CD-pipeline-using-jenkins/README.md

 A security group controls the inbound traffic that's allowed to reach the instances associated with the security group and the outbound traffic that's allowed to leave them.

-In this step, we will create 2 security groups for 2 instances:
+By using this command, we will create 2 security groups for 2 instances:

 ```
 aws ec2 create-security-group --group-name <security grp Name> --description "<Description>"